quantaosun/Magpie/README.md

 bash Magpie.sh
 ```

-with ctril+c to run the commands one by one.
+Ctril+c to run the next command AFTER prvious one has FINISHED.

 Modify the "WALLTIME" string in the *cntl file.